openmc-dev/openmc/docs/source/quickinstall.rst

 <https://github.com/openmc-dev/openmc>`_.
 If you have `git
 <https://git-scm.com>`_, the `gcc <https://gcc.gnu.org/>`_ compiler suite,
 `CMake <http://www.cmake.org>`_, and `HDF5 <https://www.hdfgroup.org/HDF5/>`_
-installed, you can download and install OpenMC be entering the following commands in a terminal:
+installed, you can download and install OpenMC by entering the following commands in a terminal:

 .. code-block:: sh